openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 startAbilityForResultWithAccount(want: Want, accountId: number, options: StartOptions, callback: AsyncCallback\<void\>): void;

-Starts an ability with the start options and account ID specified.
-This API uses an asynchronous callback to return the result when the ability is terminated.
+Starts a UIAbility with the start options and account ID specified.
+This API uses an asynchronous callback to return the result when the UIAbility is terminated.

 **Required permissions**: ohos.permission.INTERACT_ACROSS_LOCAL_ACCOUNTS